 Design and navigation – The 6 inch touch screen on the Sony reader responds intuitively to enable the reader to easily navigate through the menus and search for book titles.
 The E-ink technology offers the reader a similar experience to reading on paper.
 The screen is not backlit (as with touch phones and computers) and can be read in glaring light or bright sunlight which is the same technology used by Kindle.

-Weighing in at 6 ounces, and with a 6 inch screen the Sony ebook reader can be held comfortably with one hand andnavigated with tapping and holding or swiping your finger to turn pages.
+Weighing in at 6 ounces, and with a 6 inch screen the Sony reader can be held comfortably with one hand andnavigated with tapping and holding or swiping your finger to turn pages.
 You can pinch your fingers together to zoom in and apart to zoom out which is particularly good for reading PDFs.
 For those who prefer to navigate using buttons, there is a row of buttons at the bottom of the device which can be used as an alternative to the touch screen.

 With access to over 2 million titles and the ability to borrow from your public library, you will never be short of a book to read on your Sony ereader.
 If you enjoy making notes or highlighting passages, you can use your fingers or the supplied stylus.
 You can also bookmark pages so that you can easily find them again.

 A really cool feature on the Sony ebook reader is the dictionary feature.
 If you come across a word that you don’t understand, tap and hold your finger on the word and the Sony ereader will instantly access two ready installed English language dictionaries (British and American).
 As well there are 10 foreign language dictionaries which translate words into and from French, German, Spanish, Dutch and Italian.
-This would be a great asset to a traveller or somebody learning one of those five languages.
+This is a great asset to a traveller or somebody learning one of those five languages.

 Battery life and memory